NoLogig/MEAN-4me2do/README.md

-# InspirationStation
+# InspirationStation Prototype

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+# Live instance

+You can play with a live instance of the  app [HERE](https://inspiration-station.herokuapp.com/home).
+(Heroku might take upto a minute to load the page, please be patient)

 ## Development server